syberant/evolvim/README.md

 # Performance

 ## Graphics
-At the time of writing, my implementation is reasonably efficient, but turning the graphics off will still help.
+At the time of writing, my implementation is pretty terrible so turning the graphics off will help.

 ## Running benchmarks
 I have written some benchmarks to assess the performance of this crate.